Tuesday, April 20, 2010

 Over the course of a run that takes hours to complete, runners will sometimes catch stride and compare notes on the experience.
 A common topic in the Boston Marathon is Heartbreak Hill, the famous incline at mile 21 where the runners’ fitness and resolve are challenged.

 Recognizing the historical and cultural importance of that stretch of road, I found myself looking forward to it.
-I decided that, rather than going inside myself to tap the inner drive that would ordinarily help me meet such a challenge, I would stay in the moment and drink up the full experience.
+I decided that, rather than going inside myself to seek some inner motivation that could help me meet the challenge, I would stay in the moment and drink up the full experience.

 The crowds that line that portion of the run are fully aware of the physical test imposed by the hill, and they rise to the occasion with vigorous, personal encouragement.
 I noted the passion of their vocal support, their faces contorted with intensity as they implored the racers to "push".
 It seemed as though many of them were burning more calories than the runners.